-The overall goal of the Regional Strategy for the Prevention and Control of Noncommunicable Diseases and this plan of action is to reduce avoidable mortality and morbidity, minimize exposure to risk factors, increase exposure to protective factors, and reduce the socioeconomic burden of these diseases by taking multisectoral approaches that promote well-being and reduce inequity within and among Member States.7
+12. The overall goal of the Regional Strategy for the Prevention and Control of Noncommunicable Diseases and this plan of action is to reduce avoidable mortality and morbidity, minimize exposure to risk factors, increase exposure to protective factors, and reduce the socioeconomic burden of these diseases by taking multisectoral approaches that promote well-being and reduce inequity within and among Member States.6

-Strategic Lines of Action8
+Strategic Lines of Action7

-This Plan of Action is based on the four strategic lines of action in the Strategy for the Prevention and Control of NCDs and it is congruent with the 25 indicators and 9 targets of the WHO Comprehensive Global Monitoring Framework:

-- (a) Multisectoral policies and partnerships for NCD prevention and control: Build and promote multisectoral action with relevant sectors of government and society, including integration into development, academic, and economic agendas. - (b) NCD risk factors and protective factors: Reduce the prevalence of the main NCD risk factors and strengthen protective factors, with emphasis on children and adolescents and on populations in vulnerable situations; use evidence-based health promotion strategies and policy instruments, including regulation, monitoring, and voluntary measures; and address the social, economic, and environmental determinants of health. - (c) Health system response to NCDs and risk factors: Improve coverage, equitable access, and quality of care for the four main NCDs (cardiovascular diseases, cancer, diabetes, and chronic respiratory diseases) and others of national priority, with emphasis on primary health care that includes prevention and strengthened self-care. - (d) NCD surveillance and research: Strengthen country capacity for surveillance and research on NCDs, their risk factors, and their determinants, and utilize the results of research to support evidence-based policy, academic programs, and program development and implementation.
+- 13. This Plan of Action is based on the four strategic lines of action in the Strategy for the Prevention and Control of NCDs and it is congruent with the 25 indicators and 9 targets of the WHO Comprehensive Global Monitoring Framework: - (a) Multisectoral policies and partnerships for NCD prevention and control: Build and promote multisectoral action with relevant sectors of government and society, including integration into development, academic, and economic agendas. - (b) NCD risk factors and protective factors: Reduce the prevalence of the main NCD risk factors and strengthen protective factors, with emphasis on children and adolescents and on populations in vulnerable situations; use evidence-based health promotion strategies and policy instruments, including regulation, monitoring, and voluntary measures; and address the social, economic, and environmental determinants of health. - (c) Health system response to NCDs and risk factors: Improve coverage, equitable access, and quality of care for the four main NCDs (cardiovascular diseases, cancer, diabetes, and chronic respiratory diseases) and others of national priority, with emphasis on primary health care that includes prevention and strengthened self-care. - (d) NCD surveillance and research: Strengthen country capacity for surveillance and research on NCDs, their risk factors, and their determinants, and utilize the results of research to support evidence-based policy, academic programs, and program development and implementation. - 14.
 For each strategic line of action, the plan describes the regional context, proposes specific objectives, indicators and targets for monitoring progress, and proposes regional and national actions that Member States, PASB and intergovernmental partners and non-state actors can undertake to build on their achievements, in accordance with Member States' legislation, shared jurisdictional responsibilities for health, with subnational levels of government priorities and specific country circumstances.

-Multisectoral approaches for health include "all of government" and "all of society" approaches.
-Effective NCD prevention and control require leadership, coordinated multistakehoder engagement and action for health at both the government level and at the level of a wide range of actors, with such engagement and action, including, as appropriate, health in all policies and whole-of-government approaches across such sectors as health, education, energy, agriculture, sports, transport, communication, urban planning, environment, labor, employment, industry and trade, finance and social and economic development; and engagement with relevant civil society and private sector entities, including individuals, families, and communities, intergovernmental organizations and religious institutions, civil society, academia, media, voluntary associations, and, where and as appropriate, private industry.
+Multisectoral approaches for health include all of government and all of society approaches.
+At the government level, it includes, as appropriate, health in all policies and whole-of-government approaches across such sectors as health, education, energy, agriculture, sports, transport, communication, urban planning, environment, labor, employment, industry and trade, finance and social and economic development.
+All of society approaches include all relevant stakeholders, including individuals, families, and communities, intergovernmental organizations and religious institutions, civil society, academia, media, voluntary associations, and, where and as appropriate, the private sector and industry.

-^{8 &}quot;Strategic Objectives" was the term used in the Strategy for the Prevention and Control of Noncommunicable Diseases (see footnote No. 2).
+7 "Strategic Objectives" was the term used in the Strategy for the Prevention and Control of Noncommunicable Diseases (see footnote No. 2).